elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added routing for /collaboration path in both authenticated and non-authenticated sections ✓ Removed collaboration details section from landing page for cleaner main page focus ✓ Applied consistent branding with 3D logo and animations throughout collaboration page
+✓ Added routing for /collaboration path in both authenticated and non-authenticated sections ✓ Removed collaboration details section from landing page for cleaner main page focus ✓ Applied consistent branding with 3D logo and animations throughout collaboration page ✓ COMPLETED FAQ section complete removal (July 23, 2025) ✓ Removed all FAQ interactive elements, modal popups, and state management from landing page ✓ Cleaned up corrupted FAQ content that was causing file parsing errors and workflow failures ✓ Removed specific marketing text: "Join thousands of businesses that have streamlined their operations with BusinessFlow Pro.
+Start your free trial today."
+✓ Streamlined landing page further by eliminating complex interactive elements in favor of clean, professional design ✓ Fixed file structure corruption and restored application to working state with all core functionality intact

 ## System Architecture